To improve flight performance and pass the FAA private pilot written exam, you need a step-by-step guide.

 Two months is adequate for any student pilot to prepare for the private pilot knowledge test.

-The steps described in this article is not only to pass your exams with a 70% mark.
+The steps described in this article are not only to pass your exams with a 70% mark.
 Follow the instructions, and you will pass the exam with a 90%+ score.

 Step 1: Buy only the books necessary.